Click here to download the registration forms or to sign up to be notified when registration opens.

 How will my child get to Camp?

 We ask parents/guardians to transport their campers to and from camp.
-A parent or guardian needs to be at camp on Friday, August 12 by 3 p.m. with their camper(s) and should return Sunday, August 14 at noon.
+A parent or guardian needs to be at camp on the Friday it starts by 3 p.m. with their camper(s) and should return Sunday by noon.
 If transportation is a barrier, let us know.

 What happens after I submit the application?